-In Section II.1, page 21, the applicant states:
+In Section II.1, page 22, the applicant states:

 "BMA is a high quality health care provider.
-BMA's parent company, Fresenius Medical Care, encourages all BMA facilities to attain the FMC UltraCare certification.
+The Table at II.3 D provides quality indicators for the FMC East Charlotte dialysis facility.
+In addition, BMA's parent company, Fresenius Medical Care, encourages all BMA facilities to attain the FMC UltraCare certification.
 This is not a one time test, but rather is an ongoing process aimed at encouraging all staff, vendors, physicians, and even patients to be a part of the quality care program.
 Facilities are evaluated annually for UltraCare certification."

-In Section I.13, pages 5-8, the applicant discusses the quality of services provided at BMA Cary, attributing much of its success in providing quality services to its corporate structure, specifically its Clinical Services Department, Technical Services Department, Regulatory Affairs and Law Departments, and other management resources as discussed below.
+In Section I.13, pages 5-8, the applicant discusses the quality of services provided at FMC East Charlotte, attributing much of its success in providing quality services to its corporate structure, specifically its Clinical Services Department, Technical Services Department, Regulatory Affairs and Law Departments, and other management resources as discussed below.

-- Clinical Services Department - o Serves as a clinical resource for the entire FMC network - o Provides facilities with the best procedures and equipment available - Assist facility managers and medical personnel with questions and concerns on clinical operations - o Provides ongoing Clinical Review Program, guidelines for comprehensive training, and Quality Assurance Program - Technical Services Department - Oversees the technical and mechanical aspects of dialysis - O Supported by a research and quality control team that leads the industry in dealing with technically complex issues facing dialysis providers - Regulatory Affairs and Law Departments - o Deal with legal and regulatory issues - o Provides interpretation of legislation and government policy to ensure compliance - Other Management Resources, including but not limited to: - o Revenue Operations draws experience through interaction with numerous Medicare intermediaries and third-party carriers - Accounting and Budget tailored to ensure effective financial management of dialysis treatment centers - o Facility Design and Maintenance experienced architectural staff promotes development of efficiently designed facilities - Human Resources develops productivity standards, job descriptions, staff performance review, personnel policies and procedures and employee relations. - o Information Systems develops comprehensive facility automation including enhanced software for clinical management to support delivery of high quality care - Marketing and Managed Care responsible for competitive analysis and continuous development of dialysis services - Health, Safety, and Risk Management provides regulatory information used to ensure compliance in the dialysis setting and provides risk management services. - Regional Vice Presidents provide operational direction and monitoring of daily operations.
+- Clinical Services Department - o Serves as a clinical resource for the entire FMC network - o Provides facilities with the best procedures and equipment available - Assist facility managers and medical personnel with questions and concerns on clinical operations - o Provides ongoing Clinical Review Program, guidelines for comprehensive training, and Quality Assurance Program - Technical Services Department

+- Oversees the technical and mechanical aspects of dialysis - Supported by a research and quality control team that leads the industry in dealing with technically complex issues facing dialysis providers - Regulatory Affairs and Law Departments - o Deal with legal and regulatory issues - Provides interpretation of legislation and government policy to ensure compliance - Other Management Resources, including but not limited to: - o Revenue Operations draws experience through interaction with numerous Medicare intermediaries and third-party carriers - Accounting and Budget tailored to ensure effective financial management of dialysis treatment centers - o Facility Design and Maintenance experienced architectural staff promotes development of efficiently designed facilities - Human Resources develops productivity standards, job descriptions, staff performance review, personnel policies and procedures and employee relations. - Information Systems develops comprehensive facility automation including enhanced software for clinical management to support delivery of high quality care - Marketing and Managed Care responsible for competitive analysis and continuous development of dialysis services - Health, Safety, and Risk Management provides regulatory information used to ensure compliance in the dialysis setting and provides risk management services. - o Regional Vice Presidents provide operational direction and monitoring of daily operations.